RADIS: Remote Attestation of Distributed IoT Services: Remote attestation of distributed IoT services: RADIS

-Setup mode includes two operations: key setup and service measurement, executed respectively by $OP$ and $Vrf$. \paragraph{Key setup} To establish a secure communication between $Vrf$ and $Prv$, each deployed device $D_{i}$ knows $Vrf$'s public key $PK_{Vrf}$ and owns an asymmetric key-pair $(pk_{i}, sk_{i})$.
-In addition, two devices $D_{i}$ and $D_{j}$ that will interact during the normal operations in the network establish a shared symmetric attestation Message Authentication Code (MAC) key $k_{ij}$.
-The secret signing key $sk_{i}$ and the shared attestation key $k_{ij}$ are both protected within the trust anchor $TA_i$, preventing untrusted parties from using these keys.
-Alternatively, as a lightweight key exchanging scheme between devices can be used a random key predistribution scheme \cite{Eschenauer:2002}, \cite{Kahn:1999}, \cite{Chan:2003} which rely on probabilistic key sharing among devices.
+\textbf{Key setup.} To establish a secure communication between $Vrf$ and $Prv$, each deployed device $D_{i}$ knows $Vrf$'s public key $PK_{Vrf}$ and owns an asymmetric key-pair $(pk_{i}, sk_{i})$.
+In addition, two devices $D_{i}$ and $D_{j}$ that will interact in the network establish a shared symmetric attestation Message Authentication Code (MAC) key $k_{ij}$.
+The secret signing key $sk_{i}$ and the shared attestation key $k_{ij}$ are both stored within hardware-protected memory, preventing untrusted parties from using these keys.
+Alternatively, as a lightweight key exchanging scheme between devices can be used a random key predistribution scheme \cite{Eschenauer:2002,Chan:2003} which rely on probabilistic key sharing among devices.
 The basic idea is that each device is initialized with $m$ keys, selected from a large pool of $S$ keys, such that two random subsets of size $m$ in $S$ will share at least one key with some probability $p$.
-Next, devices will perform shared-key-discovery to find out with which of other device they share a key.
-Afterwards, a challenge-response can be used to two devices that share a common key.
-Note that the key setup process between devices is managed by $OP$, and this paper assumes that two device $D_i$ and $D_j$ share a symmetric key $k_{ij}$ without providing details about the key management scheme.
+Next, devices will perform shared-key-discovery to find out which of other devices they share a key with.
+Note that the key setup process between devices is managed by $OP$, and this work assumes that two device $D_i$ and $D_j$ share a symmetric key $k_{ij}$ without providing details about the key management scheme.